Take classic vanilla cake to the next level with this Brown Butter Cake! A simple change for an intense nutty flavor.

 When the butter is reaching the right point or browning, it will also start to smell differently (amazingly!!).
 Most people say that it smells nutty (hence the beurre “noisette”) , but to me it smelled almost caramel-like.
 It smelled delicious, at any rate.

 Once the butter is properly browned, remove it from heat immediately and transfer it to a heatproof bowl (I used a large measuring cup for ease for the next step).
-Make sure to scrape in all of those delicious brown bits as that’s where the flavour is!
+Make sure to scrape in all of those delicious brown bits as that’s where the flavor is!

 Since we’re using it in the cake and frosting, you need to divide the brown butter.
 Once the butter is slightly cooled, give it a good stir to jostle the brown bits and separate it into two 3/4 cup portions.
 You may have a bit left over which you can save to use as a sauce on steamed veggies or a variety of meat dishes.